Skip to main content

 // if (Feature::active('new-digest-layout')) { ... }

-// GOOD: pass the scope explicitly
+// GOOD: explicitly pass the user

 if (Feature::for($this->user)->active('new-digest-layout')) {